Arianna19/cart315/ProcessJournal/README.md

 ![This is an image of Lonely Pong](images/lonelyPongImages/spine.png)
 ![This is an image of Lonely Pong](images/lonelyPongImages/lonelyPong.png)
 ![This is an image of Lonely Pong with the points up](images/lonelyPongImages/lonelyPongPointsUp.png)

+## A4────୨ৎ────Bone Breaker | February 12th 2025────୨ৎ────

+Geez.
+Last week's lecture was so hard to follow I got lost so many times it was really exhausting, my code didn't even properly run or wasn't even the same thing the teacher was getting so it was a huge question mark week.
+With that in mind I had to really stick to basic stuff for this mini assignment just so that I could actually grasp what we actually did in class.
+I went the more artistic route with this prototype since I spent most of my time figuring out what the heck was covered.
+But to give it my own twist I just modified a lot of the visual elements as best as I could.

+So, going into this prototype I went in with the mindset of there's already so many versions of block breaker and it's such a well known game that it's super-or almost impossible to create a new unique spinnoff of it.
+With that I told myself why not just focus on a visual variation of the game since it's simple and I can still learn throughout the process the main mechanics of the whole game/concept.
+Now, knowing this I again followed my body/anatomy theme going on for this semester just because it's easier to come up with an idea when following a theme for me, I need some type of constraint or else my imagination runs wild.
+So, I wanted to deviate from the cell concept since the human body has a lot more to it and also for the sake of creativity and less repetition throughout my assignments.
+One of the first ideas that came to mind was something to do with bones since they do break in certain individual's lifetimes.
+Hence,  the name bone breaker because in theory the user uses a skull to follow the skeletal theme to break bones on the top of screen acting as the bricks.

+To make the game flow more intersting, I made it so that the bones have multiple "breaking" levels.
+In other words, meaning the player has to hit some of them multiple times in order to make the bones go away, or fully destroy them in simpler terms.
+I tried to also make the bounce factor different depending on where the skull touches the platform.
+For example, if the right side is hit it bounces at a different velocity and angle compared to if the player hits the center of the platform.

+Honestly, don't have much to say for this assignment unlike my other ones since I was really confused from last week's lecture and spent a really long time reviewing the content.
+I learned a lot about velocity, angles, scene switching and more about how sprites work.

+I would like to say I struggled mostly with scene management and figuring out how building and connecting scenes worked in Unity.
+It was such a painful process.
+Also, an equally painful process that I'm still not used to even after the last assignment "Lonely Pong" is importing my own sprites.
+It is such a tedious process!
+To make sure the colliders and rigid body to be perfectly on the imported sprite is COMPLICATED.
+Also, making sure to see how Unity reads the image itself and how it imports it depending on complex the image is.

+Main thing: Importing complicated sprites is crazy in Unity, velocity and angles are hard to understand.
+I hate coding.
+Had fun putting a more visual twist/feel to the project.
+I think the concept of Bone Breaker is kind of funny.
+I also like the milk carton platform because...you drink milk for better bones but the user is using it to break them!
+And it was really late I don't know my brain was fried.